erasmus-without-paper/ewp-specs-api-course-replication/README.md

 ### `hei_id` (required)

 ID of the institution in which the courses are conducted.
-This parameter MUST be required by the server even if it covers only a single institution.
+This parameter MUST be validated by the server even if the server covers only a single HEI.

 ### `modified_since` (optional)

-A date in the ISO 8601 format, e.g. `2004-02-12T15:19:21+00:00`.
+A date in the ISO 8601 format, e.g. `2004-02-12T15:19:21+01:00`.

+If not given, then servers MUST return a full list of all their Course IDs.
+This includes courses not currently conducted (if the server keeps record of such courses).

-If given, then the server SHOULD filter the returned Course IDs to the ones which have been modified since the provided point in time.
+If `modified_since` is given, then the server SHOULD filter the returned Course IDs to the ones which have been *modified* since the provided point in time.

  * Servers MAY include courses which were *not* modified.
 For example, if the server only *suspects* that the course was modified, then it is okay to